Wet rot under floor boards

 • How Long Does Wet Rot Treatment Take?

-Most wet rot treatment projects are completed within 1 to 3 working days.
-The timeframe will depend on the size of the affected area, the severity of the damage, and whether structural timbers need to be replaced.
+Most wet rot treatment projects are completed within 1 to 3 working days, but the timeframe will depend on the size of the affected area, the severity of the damage, and whether structural timbers need to be replaced.
 In most cases, you can remain in your property while the work is carried out.
 However, for major structural repairs, temporary relocation from certain rooms may be advised for safety and efficiency.

 • How Can I Prevent Wet Rot in the Future?

-• For long-term peace of mind, seek expert guidance from a specialist.
-A professional inspection can help identify hidden risks and recommend tailored prevention strategies
+If you are worried about wet rot in hard to access areas or if you want long-term peace of mind, seek expert guidance from a specialist.
+A professional inspection can help identify hidden risks and recommend tailored prevention strategies.

 Contact Your Local Wet Rot Specialists